There are no products in your shopping cart.

 All of the volunteers on the Jo's Helpline have personal experience of cervical cancer or cervical abnormalities.
 I was the first family member of someone diagnosed to become a volunteer.
 It was a unique situation for both Jo's and myself but I had been with Maria every step of the way and at her side at every single appointment so I was as close to it as I could get.
 The Helpline is also used by mothers, partners, siblings and friends so it helps to know what it feels like to support someone affected.

 I went to my first volunteer training weekend in 2013 and I didn't know what to expect.
 On the Saturday I suddenly thought; 'what have I got myself into, can I really do this?'
 But the training was so good that by the end of the Sunday training session I just thought; 'Yes, I can do this!'

 When I first attended I didn't know anyone but the existing Helpline volunteers all look out for the new ones and the Jo's staff were lovely.
 I always make sure I go to the training weekends now, we have such a laugh, there's always someone new to talk to, you get to know people, make friends, swap ideas and best practice.
-The weekends are absolutely brilliant and this year it will be the fourth year I'm attending.
+The weekend is extremely informative and very inspiring and during my time as a Helpliner I attended four training weekends.

 Before I took my first call I had no idea what to expect.
 You have training and talk to people who have done it for a while, but until you answer that first call you have no idea what it's going to be like.
-I still get nervous because you never know who will call you, but in the end you know you have helped someone and hopefully they feel better.
+I was always a little bit nervous because you never know who was going to call you, but in the end you know you have helped someone and hopefully they feel better.